Connic

 Getting Started

 Observability is available in all Connic projects.
-Here is how to start:
+To start:

 • 1.Deploy an agent and run a few requests to generate data